 - The timely preparation of reliable financial information.

-During the year such controls were tested and no reportable material weakness in thedesign or operation were observed.
-RELATED PARTY TRANSACTIONS
+During the year such controls were tested and no reportable materialsweakness in the design or operation were observed.

-Your Directors draw attention of the members to Note 3.2.2 to the financial statementwhich sets out related party disclosures.
+Your Directors draw attention of the members to Note 31 to thefinancial statement which sets out related party disclosures.

 DIRECTORS' RESPONSIBILITY STATEMENT

-(i) In the preparation of the annual accounts the applicable accounting standards havebeen followed and there is no material
+i.
+In the preparation of the annual accounts the applicable accountingstandards have been followed and there are no material departures.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL